Creating a New Plan

 14. Click Save.
 After the new plan is created, it appears in the plan list on the Cost Planning page.

-The Fill From Historical Data option enables users to automatically generate forecasts based on previous data.
+Historical Data—Enables you to automatically generate forecasts based on previous data.
 This feature utilizes AI based forecasting with a nonlinear model that learns seasonality, trends from the past data, and provides reliable predictions for the future periods.

 Important:On the usage of Artificial Intelligence Technologies, consider the following: